 - Traders take a long position when the price breaks above the candlestick’s high.

 - They use a candlestick close below the low as a stop level.

 - They take a short at the break of the low and use a candlestick close above high as a stop.

 High wave candlesticks happen because traders are confused about the direction of a stock.
-If you see that form on a chart, it’s probably smart to wait a day for two before placing a trade.
+If you see that form on a chart, waiting a day or two before placing a trade is probably smart.

-Wait for the conformation of where the stock will head.
-As you noticed from the AMZN chart above, it had been moving up for awhile and then created a high wave candlestick right at the 9 ema creating indecision.
-When this happens, it’s important to let the following candlesticks form and see what direction that the stock decides to head in.
+Wait for the confirmation of where the stock will head.
+Let the following candlesticks form and see what direction the stock decides to head in, as well as watch the nine ema to confirm a trend.
 Trading high wave candles can be tricky at times.